4piu/alpine-image-builder/target/README.md

 `zImage`/`bootz` vs `Image`/`booti` — use them instead of hardcoding
 either if you write your own.
 Same override precedence as `dts/*.dts`: profile's wins over common's wins over the shipped default.

+The *substitution mechanism* is architecture-agnostic, but the shipped `boot.cmd.template` itself isn't fully platform-neutral yet — it assumes booting from `mmc 0:1` and hardcodes load addresses that happen to work for every board in this repo so far (all Allwinner sunxi, all with DRAM based at the same address).
+A board that boots from a different device, or whose platform maps DRAM somewhere else, needs its own `boot.cmd` (`common/boot.cmd`) rather than relying on the shipped default.

 ## `packages.txt`